r-fukutoku/ML410_Project3/index.md

 Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that Locally Weighted Regression (Lowess) achieved the better result than Random Forest.

+Record the cross-validated mean square errors and the mean absolute errors. report the crossvalidated mean square error and determine which method is achieveng the better results.

 ## References